sabrinajlee/removeDatedComments/README.md

 # removeDatedComments
 This Python script removes comments containing dates in the format dd/dd/dddd from a given input file and writes the filtered content to an output file.
 It supports both single-line (//) and multi-line (/* */) comments.
+Createed for an assignment exploring parsing in programming languages.

 ## Features
 Single-line comments: Removes lines starting with // if they contain a date.